msx752/RiotGamesApi.AspNetCore/RiotCaller.AspNetCore/readme.txt

 - configure 'Configure' method as mentioned in wiki
 - prefers to using with services [DI]

+- IMPORTANT NOTICE: web-server setting must be "full-trust" for System.Reflection

 # RiotGamesApi.AspNetCore Wiki
 	- https://github.com/msx752/RiotGamesApi.AspNetCore/wiki